stephenkostas/liferay-docs/discover/portal/articles/02-building-a-site/02-creating-a-site/01-creating-pages-layouts.markdown

 a two column layout with a small column on the left and a large column on the right.
 Follow these steps to create this page:

-1. Open the main menu and expand the *Navigation* menu for *The Lunar Resort*.
+1. Open the main menu and expand the *Build* menu for *The Lunar Resort*.

-2. In the Navigation menu, click the *Options* button (![Options](../../../images/icon-options.png)) for *Public Pages* and select *Add Public Page*.
+2. In the Build menu, click the *Pages* button (![Options](../../../images/icon-options.png)) for *Public Pages* and select *Add Public Page*.